Hypercubers/hypercubing.xyz/docs/drafts/hyper-puzzle-notation.md

 It is a very common convention in hypercubing software to hold down any set of number keys to apply a "layer mask" to a move.
 Given that individual moves may require many characters to write (such as `I[F->B,U->R]`) it is very awkward to require duplicating this many times.

 - E.g., Suppose we want to write the 7^4 move `{1,3,5,7}IUR` using only ridge turns.
-(This is a contrived example because we _do_ have a way to write edge turns on n^4, but no some puzzles these moves can only be easily written using simultaneous move notation.)
+(This is a contrived example because we _do_ have a way to write edge turns on n^4, but on some puzzles these moves can only be easily written using simultaneous move notation.)
 With layer sets, we can write `&({1,3,5,7}IF {1,3,5,7}IR2)`; without layer sets, we must write `&(IF 3IF 5IF 7IF IR2 3IR2 5IR2 7IR2)`.
     - We _could_ write it the long way, but we lose important semantics and it becomes much less readable.
     - Transform notation makes this problem even worse: `{1,3,5,7}I[U->R,F->B]` vs. `&(I[U->R,F->B] 3I[U->R,F->B] 5I[U->R,F->B] 7I[U->R,F->B])`
     - Any layer mask can be used for a single move in hypercubing software, and we treat it as a single move!
 It should be possible to express concisely in notation